naureennaaz/Portfolio/README.md

 # Naureen Naaz – Portfolio

-This repository contains my personal portfolio website built using HTML and CSS.
+This repository contains my personal portfolio website.

-## About
-I am a Computer Science undergraduate passionate about programming, problem solving and software development.
+Initially, the portfolio was created using **HTML only**, and later it was enhanced by adding **CSS for styling and better layout**.

-## Skills
+## Technologies Used
-- C, C++, Python
-- SQL
+- HTML
-- HTML, CSS
+- CSS
-- Data Structures & Algorithms
-- Operating Systems, DBMS, Computer Architecture
-- Machine Learning (Basics)

-## Projects
+## Features
-- Simple Calculator (C++)
-- Number Guessing Game (C++)
+- Personal introduction
+- Skills section
+- Education details
-- Portfolio Website
+- Projects showcase
+- Social links and contact information

+## Author
+Naureen Naaz
+Computer Science Undergraduate

-## Links
+## Contact
+Email
 GitHub
 LinkedIn

 ## Contact